Aakash768/imf-gadget-api/readme.md

         ```

 4. Set up the database:
-    - Ensure PostgreSQL is running.
+    - Ensure PostgreSQL/ORM-Prisma is running.
     - Update the `DATABASE_URL` in the `.env` file with your PostgreSQL connection string.
     - Run Prisma migrations:
         ```sh